Tarcisius: History

 The only positive information concerning this Roman martyr is found in a poem composed in his honour by Pope Damasus (366–384), who compares him to the deacon Saint Stephen and says that, as Stephen was stoned by a crowd, so Tarcisius, carrying the Blessed Sacrament, was attacked by a group and beaten to death.

 Nothing else definite is known concerning Tarcisius.
 Since Damasus compares him to Stephen, he may have been a deacon; however, a 6th-century account makes him an acolyte.
 According to one version of the detailed legend that developed later, Tarcisius was a young boy during one of the fierce 3rd-century Roman persecutions, probably during the reign of Emperor Valerian (253–259).
 One day, he was entrusted with the task of bringing the Eucharist to condemned Christians in prison.
 He preferred death at the hands of a mob rather than deliver to them the Blessed Sacrament which he was carrying.

 Veneration

 He was originally buried in the Catacombs of San Callisto and the inscription by Damasus was placed later on his tomb.
-Some time later his relics were moved to the San Silvestro in Capite church in Rome.
-His feast day is celebrated on 15 August; that day is widely observed as the Feast of the Assumption, therefore he is not mentioned in the General Roman Calendar, but only in the Roman Martyrology.
+Some time later his relics were moved to the San Silvestro in Capite church in Rome; however, excavations to find his relics were fruitless.
+The relics are currently located in the Chapel of the Guardian Angel in the Church of San Domenico Maggiore in Naples, having been transferred there in 1646.
+A relic of the saint is also kept in the chapel of the Salesian Institute of Saint Tarcisius in Rome.
+His feast day is celebrated on 15 August; which is the solemnity of the Assumption of Mary.
+Therefore, his memorial is not included in the General Roman Calendar, but he is listed in the Roman Martyrology.